What are the football training drills you can do to improve your physical attributes?

 Cone drills are one of the easiest traditional ways of improving the agility of a player.
 Combine it with shuttle runs and slalom runs.
 Use the most important prop, the ball, and become efficient at keeping it under control while running and turning at full tilt.

 Place 10-20 cones in a zigzag form and slowly slalom through them.
 Increase your speed after every round with your foot pushing the ball.

 These are just some of the many important attributes you should focus on improving.
-Always remember to have time to recover from all the hard football draining skills.
+Always remember to have time to recover from all the hard football training skills.